 - 9.5.
-Provide an outline of the approvals required to enable the project to be constructed and operated.
+Describe the approvals required to enable the project to be constructed and operated.
 Explain how the environmental impact assessment process (and the EIS itself) informs the issue of the leases/licences/permits/ required by the proponent before construction can commence.
 Provide a flow chart indicating the key approvals and opportunities for public comment. - 9.6.
-Inform the reader of how the SDPWO Act, EP Act and the Sustainable Planning Act 2009 (SPA) interact, with reference to the project.
-Inform the reader how a properly made submission on the EIS relates to the development application processes under SPA and the EP Act respectively.

-- 9.7.
-Describe the assessment process under the Bilateral Agreement between the Commonwealth and the State of Queensland under section 45 of the EPBC Act relating to Environmental Assessment. - 9.8.
-The State Development Assessment Provisions (SDAP) prescribed in the Sustainable Planning Regulation 2009 set out the matters of interest to the state for development assessment where the chief executive of SPA is the assessment manager for development applications.
+Inform the reader of how the SDPWO Act, EP Act and the PA interact, with reference to the project.
+Describe how the EIS process informs approvals required for the project, and how a properly made submission on the EIS relates to application processes and later approvals under the PA and EP Act respectively. - 9.7.
+Identify any statutory approvals, permits, licences and authorities (including any requirement for owners consent) that will be required for the project to use the land. - 9.8.
+Describe the assessment process under the Bilateral Agreement between the Commonwealth and the State of Queensland under section 45 of the EPBC Act relating to Environmental Assessment. - 9.9.
+The State Development Assessment Provisions (SDAP) prescribed in the Planning Regulation 2017 set out the matters of interest to the state for development assessment where the chief executive or referral agency of PA is the assessment manager for development applications.
 If the proponent intends to satisfy the information requirements of future development assessment decisions under SDAP for any component of the project during this coordinated project EIS process, the material provided in accordance with sections 10-11 of this TOR should be sufficient to permit those assessments to be completed for that project component.
-Further information on SDAP requirements can be accessed from www.dilgp.qld.gov.au/planning/development-assessment/state-development-assessment-provisions.html - 9.9.
-Similarly, the EIS will provide, where relevant, the information required under section 125 of the EP Act in support of the project's environmental authority application for Environmentally Relevant Activities (ERAs).
+Refer to appendix 1 for further information on SDAP requirements. - 9.10.
+The EIS will provide, where relevant, the information required under section 125 of the EP Act in support of the project's environmental authority application for Environmentally Relevant Activities (ERAs). - 9.11.
+Any ERAs to be conducted as part of the project should be listed separately with appropriate ERA number, activity name and required threshold (see EP Regulation, Schedule 2 for a list of ERAs).
+The assessment and supporting information should be sufficient for the administering authority to decide whether an approval should be granted.
+Environmental values and approval requirements are specified in the EP Act, the EP Regulation, environmental protection policies and relevant guidelines.